 “I had to take a leap of faith, sharing my work.
 But it was received with such generosity from Nikki and the other mums.
 Since we started, I've been writing EVERY DAY and can see the improvement already.
 I feel like I'm assembling a toolkit, whereas before I didn't know where to start.”

-MumWrite is a development programme and network for mums who write short fiction or poetry, and would like to write together and learn new techniques to apply to their writing.
+MumWrite is a development programme and network for mums who want to write short fiction or poetry, and would like to write together and learn new techniques to apply to their writing.

 MumWrite is a paid-for programme,

 supported by some donations.

 The idea behind this programme is to offer opportunities for writing mums to think about writing, expand their writing practices, be motivated and inspired to write, feel supported and form a community, build confidence in their abilities, and receive feedback.

 WHO IS THE PROGRAMME FOR?

 -Mums who have some form of writing experience, no matter how basic (you'll need to send a sample when you sign up but this can be absolutely anything) but if you are very new to writing, you are welcome here.
 We have a range of activities and excellent support

 -Mums with a desire to experiment and are open to development

 -Mums with babies, mums with older children, and anyone who identifies as a mum!